+The Early Childhood: The Inclusion Certificate is designed to help you build the skills, knowledge, resources and attitudes to successfully work with ALL children in your centers and programs.
 Working with children who have special needs can present unique challenges and opportunities to the child care industry and early childhood education field in Wisconsin.
 Even experienced practitioners have felt intimidated in serving this population due to a lack of up-to-date information and a well thought out service approach.
-This certificate is designed to help you build the skills, knowledge, resources and attitudes to successfully work with ALL children in your centers and programs.
-Courses can be taken in any order and concurrently, as long as ECE: Capstone Family/ Team Prac Course (10-307-173) is taken last.
+Courses can be taken in any order and concurrently, as long as ECE: Capstone Family/Team Centered Practice Course (10-307-173) is taken last.
 Completion of all four courses will prepare learners to receive The Wisconsin Inclusion Credential from The Registry-Wisconsin's Recognition System for the Childhood Care and Education Profession.